TheClams/SystemVerilog/readme.md

 If the module has some parameter you can enter the value of each parameter one by one: if the default value is good you can directly press enter

 If autoconnection is enabled, signal with same name as port will be used as connection.
 If they have not been declared, the signal declaration will also be added.
+Location of signal declaration is configurable:
+ - Just above module instantiation
+ - First empty line after a start pattern
+ - Last empty line between a start and an end pattern

+Options allows to extend search to a signal matching port name with a prefix (ending with _) or a suffix (stating with _).
+In case of multiple match, if one prefix/suffix is contained in the instance name it will be selected, otherwise the first one will be used.

 ####Configuration
 "sv.fillparam": On module instantiation with parameter user is asked a value for each parameter.
 Default to true.

 "sv.autoconnect": Control if signals are created and connected in module instantiation.
 Default to true.

+"sv.autoconnect_allow_prefix": True to expand search for signal to \w+_port.
+Default to true.

+"sv.autoconnect_allow_suffix": True to expand search for signal to port_\w+.
+Default to true.

 "sv.instance_prefix": Prefix to the module instantiation name, default to "i_".

 "sv.instance_suffix": Suffix to the module instantiation name, default to "" (no suffix).

 "sv.decl_indent": Number of indentation level for signal declaration, default to 1.

+"sv.decl_start": Pattern to find for start of signals auto-declaration .
+Empty string to get declaration just above instantiation.
+Default to "Signals declaration".

+"sv.decl_end": Pattern to find just after start to insert signal declaration before.
+Empty string to use first empty line after start pattern.
+Default to "/*----"